7 Most Common Ketosis Side Effects and Solutions

 Hypoglycemia, meaning low blood glucose levels, is relatively uncommon among people without diabetes, thus one of the main reasons hypoglycaemia is related to the keto diet is because diabetic people often receive ketogenic diet to treat type 2 diabetes (19).

 Hypoglycemia is just a short-term experience.
-Simple steps against low blood sugar include plenty of water, increased frequency of meals and oral magnesium supplements (20).
+Some simple solutions against low blood sugar are drinking plenty of water, increasing meals frequency and oral magnesium supplements (20).

 #7.
 Increased Heart Rate (Heart palpitations)

 Another side-effect that people who begin with keto diet report are heart palpitations.